TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Backend/JavaScript/ES6/Index.rst

 Some tips on ES6
 ================

-In the TYPO3 Core there are no ES6 JavaScript files created directly.
+No ES6 JavaScript files are created directly in the TYPO3 Core.
 JavaScript is created as TypeScript module which is then converted to ES6 JavaScript during the build process.
-However TypeScript and ES6 are quite similar, you can therefore look into those files for reference.
+However, TypeScript and ES6 are quite similar, you can therefore look into those files for reference.
 The TypeScript files can be found on GitHub at
 `Build/Sources/TypeScript <https://github.com/TYPO3/typo3/tree/main/Build/Sources/TypeScript>`__.

-For an example on a ES6 JavaScript file have a look at the JavaScript example in the :ref:`LinkHandler Tutorial <tutorial_backend_link_handler_javascript>` or the example in the :ref:`Notification API <notification_api>`.
+For examples of an ES6 JavaScript file have a look at the JavaScript example in the :ref:`LinkHandler Tutorial <tutorial_backend_link_handler_javascript>` or the example in the :ref:`Notification API <notification_api>`.

-For a real life example on how to introduce ES6 modules into a large extension see this commit for EXT:news: `[TASK] Add support for TYPO3 v12 ES6 modules <https://github.com/bnf/news/commit/f8e196b67ceaa2f56699fbf464080dde668ad526>`__.
+For a practical example on how to introduce ES6 modules into a large extension see this commit for EXT:news: `[TASK] Add support for TYPO3 v12 ES6 modules <https://github.com/bnf/news/commit/f8e196b67ceaa2f56699fbf464080dde668ad526>`__.